JefroB/AI-Tools/README.md

 ## Overview

 AI Tools provides a set of utilities that simplify common operations with improved error handling and enhanced options.
 These tools are particularly useful for AI assistants that need to interact with the file system, manipulate code, execute commands, and manage projects in a robust and user-friendly way.
-Version 3.0 adds significant features for API optimization, security scanning, UI testing, and Jira integration.
+Version 3.0 adds significant features for API optimization, security scanning, UI testing, and external API integration.

 ## Features